 Please note that we also offer the "corporate/institutional package" and the "global corporate/institutional package" which are the options to make the PDF version of the book available to all employees.
 For more information, please contact us at email@example.com.

-: The analysis will provide a detailed assessment of current flows and future investment needs along the entire energy value chain, examining the scale of investment required and financing options.
+- Energy sector investment: The analysis will provide a detailed assessment of current flows and future investment needs along the entire energy value chain, examining the scale of investment required and financing options.
 The report will also show how barriers to investment vary according to the strength of decarbonisation policies.
-(WEO Special Report to be released 3 June)
+(WEO Special Report released 3 June)